 Each of these spices and herbs is toxic to cats and can cause side effects even in small doses.
 If you notice any of these ingredients in your tea, make sure it stays out of your cat’s reach.

-If your cat consumes too much of any toxic component in tea, they will start to show common symptoms like:
+If your cat consumes caffeinated tea in toxic amounts, they will start to show common signs like:

-If you notice these symptoms, don’t hesitate to get your kitty to the vet as quickly as possible.
+If you notice these signs, don’t hesitate to get your kitty to the vet as quickly as possible.
 They will need to be assessed and treated according to the severity of the toxicity.

 Tea Additives to Watch For

-Many types of tea contain added sweeteners, and you really have to be careful to control what exactly is in them.
-Artificial sweeteners, like xylitol, are completely toxic to both dogs and cats.
+Many tea preparations contain sugar or sweeteners, and you really have to be careful to control what exactly is in them.
+Artificial sweeteners, like xylitol, are highly toxic to dogs, and even though their toxicity in cats is not so commonly reported, it is still considered unsafe.

 Also, make sure your cat doesn’t consume or chew the tea bags.
-Teabags can pose a choking hazard and poisoning due to high consumption.
+Teabags can pose a choking and a foreign body hazard.

 Can Cats Have Any Tea?